timoklein/neural_citation/README.md

 5. Extend model to work with other dataset [unarxiv?
 MAG?]

 ## Questions
+* Rework initial paper draft
+    Would need to set up SQL database and preprocess data from scratch for reimplementation What to do?!
 * Which format for the written paper?
 * Which language to use?
 * Can we submit later due to Timo holiday in august?